-This 40-foot-square chamber was created using multiple applications of the disintegrate spell and is the personal quarters of Maregeth the ddewin, leader of the cult of Chernobog.
+This 40ft-square chamber was created using multiple applications of the disintegrate spell and is the personal quarters of Maregeth the ddewin, leader of the cult of Chernobog.
 Behind the silk dressing screen are a porcelain chamber pot, several cloaks and robes hanging on metal hooks driven into the wall, and two broached casks (one common wine, one slightly musty water).
 Under the desk is a box of 300 tallow candles and flint and steel for the candelabra.
-Hidden beneath these candles (DC 14 Wis [Perception] check) are three long black tapers that have the smell of decay about them and have a faint lingering aura of evil if detected for, though their purpose is unclear (see area 12 for details).
+Hidden beneath these candles are three long black tapers that have the smell of decay about them and have a faint lingering aura of evil if detected for, though their purpose is unclear (see Area 12 for details).

 The bookshelves hold several dozen volumes in the form of folios, bound books, and bundled parchment folios.
 Most are on mundane religious or historical topics, though they slant toward the dark, evil, and macabre.
 In addition, one book's spine is crafted from the vertebrae of a human infant, and the thin, delicate skin that covers it can only be that of a human child.
-This Codex of Crom Cruach is written in Ogham (the ancient language of the Daanite peoples) and has a strong aura of evil and a moderate aura of enchantment.
+This Codex of Crom Cruach is written in Ogham (the ancient language of the Daanite peoples) and has a strong aura of evil.
 Possession of his book is what allowed Maregeth to form his alliance with the Harvester of Cribs in an effort to free Chernobog from his eons-long prison.
 See the sidebox for details of this book.

-Built into the base of one of the shelves is a secret compartment (Wis [Perception] DC 19) containing a small magically-trapped chest.
+Built into the base of one of the shelves is a secret compartment containing a small chest.
+The chest is trapped to deal 1d4+6 points of damage to anyone in a 5ft radius (save for half).
 The contents of the chest are detailed under "Treasure" below.